-The Company maintains a treasury stock buyback program and as of March 31, 2005 was authorized by the Board of Directors to repurchase up to 83,455 shares of its Common Stock.
-The Company did repurchase 16,545 shares during the First Quarter of 2005 and did not repurchase any shares during the First Quarter of 2004.
-Repurchases are made in the open market or through negotiated transactions from time to time depending on market conditions.
-For more information, please see Note 5 of this Report.
+The Company maintains a treasury stock buyback program and as of June 30, 2005 was authorized by the Board of Directors to repurchase up to 83,455 shares of its Common Stock.
+No shares of the Company's common stock were repurchased in the Second Quarter of 2005.